Tantoba/Financial-Loan-reports-/README.md

 Income distribution analysis

-Loan approval rates segmented by demographics

-Credit history impact
+Loan status analysis

+Correlation between Good loan and Bad loan

 Loan amount trends

-Default pattern analysis
+Loan default pattern analysis

 ### 3️⃣ Visualizations

-Distribution plots (Income, Loan Amount)

-Approval vs. Denial patterns

-Credit vs. Loan Performance
+- Borrower application and income distribution

+- Loan application rate by Application type, purpose and verification

+- Loan amount vs. default risk performance

-Heatmaps & correlation matrices
+- Heatmaps & correlation matrices

 ## 4️⃣ Insights (Replace with your key findings)

-Borrowers with strong credit history are significantly more likely to be approved
+- Borrowers with hight annual income are significantly more likely to be approved

-Loan default risks increase with high debt-to-income ratios
+- Loan default risks increase with high debt-to-income ratios

-Married applicants show slightly higher approval rates
+- Good Loan is significantly higher at the rate of 83.33% which reflects higher profits from the revenue made.

+- 2nd Quarter shows the highest rate of Good and Bad loan application.

 ## 🛠 Tools Used